Iron ore extends decline on higher domestic supply, demand concerns

 "Coking coal supply tightened due to safety checks in the major production hubs, lifting expectations of higher prices; meanwhile, demand (for coking coal and coke) remains robust amid lingering high level of hot metal output among steelmakers," analysts at Huatai Futures said in a note.

 Steel benchmarks on the Shanghai Futures Exchange advanced.
-Rebar SRBcv1 rose 0.89%, hot-rolled coil SHHCcv1 grew 1.7%, wire rod SWRcv1 edged up 0.37% and stainless steel SHSScv1 added 0.29%.
+Rebar SRBcv1 rose 0.29%, hot-rolled coil SHHCcv1 grew 1.31%, and wire rod SWRcv1added 0.49%

 (Reporting by Amy Lv and Dominique Patton in Beijing; Editing by Varun H K)